 Shipping from Vietnam to Europe and the USA

-Vietnam is one of the dynamically developing Southeast Asian countries and an important business partner for many western countries.
+Vietnam is one of the dynamically developing Southeast Asian countries and an important business partner for many Western countries.
 It may be noted that Vietnam is gradually taking over some of the orders for products previously imported from China.
 Vietnam’s main exports to Europe and America are electronic products, electric machinery and equipment, footwear, textiles and clothing, coffee, rice, seafood, industrial machinery, and furniture.
-Thanks to the signing of the European Union-Vietnam Free Trade Agreement (EVFTA) in 2019, most of the export duties in the commercial exchange between Vietnam and countries of the European Union will be abolished.
-Therefore, importing goods from Vietnam is going to become even more profitable.
 In this article, we describe the possibilities of shipping from Vietnam to Europe and the USA.

 Shipping from Vietnam to Europe and the USA: modes of transport

-As regards rail freight, it is a relatively good alternative, although the whole logistical process might be more complicated.
+Rail freight is a relatively good alternative, although the whole logistical process might be more complicated.
 So far, there is no direct cargo rail service between Vietnam and Europe.
-In 2019, there was a launching of the first railway corridor along the Vietnam – China – Kazakhstan – Europe route, conducted by Kazakhstan Temir Zholy (KTZ).
-However, the company does not seem to have succeeded to establish a regular service.
+In 2019, Kazakhstan Temir Zholy (KTZ) launched the first railway corridor along the Vietnam—China—Kazakhstan—Europe route.
+However, the company does not seem to have succeeded in establishing a regular service.

 One interesting solution is to first transport the cargo to China, for example to Chongqing, from which numerous direct cargo trains start their route to Europe.
 Some of the leading logistics companies offer such a service.
 The whole process can be completed in around 19 days.